barissomeroglu10/MySolidityJourney/README.md

-# MySolidityJourney
+# Solidity_Variables
-In this repo, you will see codes whic written in Solidity.
+In this repo, you will see codes about Solidity variables.